apurvakhangal/edura/COURSE_MIGRATION.md

 1. **Test the Courses Page**
    - Go to `http://localhost:8080/courses`
-   - Try generating an AI course
+   - Browse the library and open a course detail page
    - Check browser console for any errors

 2. **If You Still See 400/404 Errors:**